tyanmahou/Magico/README.md

 ```

 ## How to
-Header Include Only in `Include` Directory
+Header Include Only in `Include` Directory.

 ## License
 MIT